C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 When and  where did Boder study?
 When was the wire recorder invented?
 When were the American Newsreels about the camps shown to the American audience?
+Document your findings in the appropiate field in the template

  ***1c Create a new account and a new timeline***

-Follow the instructions that are supplied in the Tutorial Put together at least 4 entries on a timeline about a topic  that is related either to Boder’s course of life, or to other early accounts on experiences in concentration camps.
+Follow the instructions that are provided in the Tutorial

+Put together at least 4 entries on a timeline about a topic  that is related either to Boder’s course of life, or to other early accounts on experiences in concentration camps.
 You could consider:

 Politics and societal developments:    Think of the political situation of the countries in which Bode lived or travelled to: Latvia, Russia, Siberia, Japan, Mexico, United States, Europe.